Basic-Data-Infrastructure/bdi-stack/association-register/README.md

 Copyright (C) 2024 Jomco B.V.

-Copyright (C) 2024 Topsector Logistiek
+Copyright (C) 2024 Stichting Connekt

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as